 The majority of stipends are offered as forgivable loans.
 A contract will be formed that states a loan is being made, and when certain conditions in the future are met the loan will be forgiven.
 Under this arrangement taxes are not normally due until the loan is forgiven.
 The initial distribution is not a taxable event meaning you don’t have to pay any tax until you receive written notice of the loan being forgiven.
 This may be good new for students as they are able to keep the full amount of the stipend, however the student will likely be in a higher tax bracket when the loan is forgiven.

 Many employers will build the cost of the stipend into your compensation package.
-Using time value of money principles an employer may value a $30,000 up front as $50,000 of future compensation.
-This makes it especially important to verify that your starting salary including your stipend is competitive.
+With a dollar being worth more today than in the future, an employer may value a $30,000 up front as $50,000 of future compensation.
+This makes it especially important to verify that your starting salary including your stipend is competitive before accepting a stipend.